Exploring Peru by Rail – Incredible Train Journeys in Peru

 We had been told the next train to arrive would be ours.
 When it arrived we lined up to board.
 But NO!
 This was not our train.
 Our train had already gone!
 We had seen another small train go racing by but did not realize it was going to stop further down the station!
 Mortified we sought the assistance of the stationmaster (who did not seem at all surprised).
 He proceeded to re-schedule us on the next train.
 So in the end we left about an hour late, which unfortunately meant we had an hour less at Machu Picchu.

-Finally aboard the train, we were surrounded by windows and skylights affording us a breathtaking view of our Peru rail journey to Aguas Calientes.
+Finally aboard the train, we were surrounded by windows and skylights affording us a breathtaking view of our trek to Aguas Calientes, one of the true pleasures of discovering Peru by train.
 There are several choices of train you can choose.
 Our choice was the mid-priced Vistadome

 Inside of the train car on the Perurail Vistadome, a mid-priced choice for a Peru train journey.